-The process adopted to complete this research study include literature review on relevant documents, preparation of survey instruments, field survey, data collation, data analysis, reporting of findings and recommendations.
-The literature review contain issues relating to marketing of banking products, preparation of survey instruments were used to raise questions to obtain data during the field survey.
-The data obtained was collated and analyzed after which findings and recommendations were documented.
+The process to be adopted to complete this research study include literature review on relevant documents, preparation of survey instruments, field survey, data collation, data analysis, reporting of findings and recommendations.
+The literature review will contain issues relating to marketing of banking products, preparation of survey instruments will be done to raise questions to obtain data during the field survey.
+The data obtained will then be collated and analyzed after which findings and recommendations will be documented.